 Before you continue, keep in mind that if someone erases your data from the smartphone, you will not be able to locate that person, however, you can check out the last location of your Android device.
 Some third-party applications have many fantastic features and these applications will send a text message to your number whenever someone will try to change the sim card.
 Here’s the detailed guide on how you can find your lost Android Phone.

 Using Android Device Manager

-This is the official method offered by the Google and it works like Find My iPhone on the iPhone.
+This is the official method offered by the Google and it works like Find My on the iPhone.
 The feature is embedded right into the latest version of Android OS and can be revealed by navigating to the Settings of your Android Device.